 1. Baby Ginger

 Baby ginger comes in various colors, which is why it is also called green ginger, pink ginger, spring ginger, stem ginger, or new ginger.
-It has thin skin and a very mild taste and it grows in very large clusters that allow you to snap off part of it when you wish to cook with it.
+It has thin skin and a very mild taste, and it grows in very large clusters that allow you to snap off part of it when you wish to cook with it.
 In fact, it is freshest when you still see the stems and stalk attached to it.
-You can use these stems and stalk to make fresh ginger tea or to flavor dishes such as soups, rice dishes, and pasta dishes, to name a few.
+You can use these stems and stalks to make fresh ginger tea or to flavor dishes such as soups, rice dishes, and pasta dishes, to name a few.

 2. Blue Hawaiian Ginger

 3. White Ginger

-White ginger is a specialized type of ginger that is common in areas such as Nigeria but can also be found in limited markets in the U.S. It is also called the Ginger Lily and the Butterfly Flower and it can grow up to eight feet tall.
-This ornamental plant is found in eastern India and Nepal as well as many other places.
+White ginger is a specialized type of ginger that is common in areas such as Nigeria but can also be found in limited markets in the U.S. It is also called the Ginger Lily and the Butterfly Flower, and it can grow up to eight feet tall.
+This ornamental plant is found in eastern India, Nepal, and many other places.
 It is a very popular plant that blooms in the summer and fall seasons.

 4. Yellow Ginger

 Yellow ginger, also called turmeric, is the most commonly used ginger in the United States.
 It includes over one thousand species and is well known for both its culinary and medicinal properties.
-A good anti-inflammatory herb, yellow ginger also supports the brain and the immune system.
+Yellow ginger is a good anti-inflammatory herb that supports the brain and the immune system.
 It also helps treat various skin conditions, arthritis, stress, and stomach problems.